atsu12345/WhisperAlign-CLI/README.md

 ## Troubleshooting

 **FFmpeg not found**
-Install via Homebrew and ensure it’s on your `PATH`:
+Install via Homebrew and ensure it's on your `PATH`:
 ```bash
 brew install ffmpeg
 which ffmpeg